mlibrary/microsites-vagrant/README.md

 A vagrant configuration for running microsites locally.
 Filesystem syncing via unison is expected for vagrant.
+Experimental support for running under docker is available.

 # Vagrant